Mike Cain - Biography

 Mike planned to do a degree in Fine Art, but personal and family circumstances led him first to Manchester and then back to Stoke.
 By the end of the 1960’s he was working in the ceramics department at the North Staffordshire Polytechnic.

-For many years, as a means of funding his creative ambitions, Mike worked in the ceramics industry.
-Then towards the end of the 1960s he rented his first studio with several other artists in the centre of Burslem.
-He held his first public exhibition at the Brampton Museum and Art Gallery in Newcastle under Lyme.
+At around the same time Mike rented his first studio in the centre of Burslem and held his first public exhibition at the Brampton Museum and Art Gallery in Newcastle under Lyme.